xluciadh/bio-volumentations/docs/source/examples.rst

 are checked and enforced, so you might encounter unexpected behaviour.

 Below, there are several examples of how to use the `Bio-Volumentations` library.
-You are also welcome to check `the API reference <https://biovolumentations.readthedocs.io/1.3.2/modules.html>`_ to learn more about the individual transforms.
+You are also welcome to check :doc:`the API reference </modules>` to learn more about the individual transforms.

 Example: Transforming a Single Image
 ************************************